Animal attack: Epidemiology and injuries

 Animal bites are the most common form of injury from animal attacks.
 The U.S. estimated annual count of animal bites is 250,000 human bites, 1 to 2 million dog bites, 400,000 cat bites, and 45,000 bites from snakes.
 Bites from skunks, horses, squirrels, rats, rabbits, pigs, and monkeys may be up to one percent of bite injuries.
 Unprovoked pet ferret attacks have caused serious facial injuries.
-Non-domesticated animals, although assumed to be more common, especially as a cause of rabies infection, make up less than one percent of reported bite wounds.
+Non-domesticated animals, although often assumed to be more common, especially as a cause of rabies infection, make up less than one percent of reported bite wounds.
 Bites to the right arm are the most likely due to defensive reactions when the victim uses their dominant arm.
 The most common location for fatal bites is on the individual's head.
 It is estimated that three-quarters of bites to humans are to the arms or legs.
 Bites to the face constitute only ten percent of total bites.
 Children aged ten and younger suffer two-thirds of reported bite injuries.
 Bite injuries are often the result of an animal attack, including instances when a human attacks another human.
 Human bites are the third most frequent type of bite after dog and cat bites.
 Dog bites are commonplace, with children the most frequently bitten and the face and scalp the most common targets.